ALifeLivedFully-Domain/.github/profile/README.md

 1. post hash to smart contract.
 1. smart contract constructs podcast rss feed similar to how on chain svg NFTs work
 1. make a dapp that only has the constructed rss feed

+## Dev.ALifeLivedFully.com
+all about Dev.ALifeLivedFully.com, a subdomain for mini side projects and webapp experiments.

+**Notes:**
+nothing yet!

 ## Links.ALifeLivedFully.com
 all about Links.ALifeLivedFully.com, a simple "Link in bio" website.